jiachen-ux/group-cmput404-project/README.md

 ## Architecture

-* Backend: SQLite3 and Django
+* Backend: Django and PostgreSQL
 * Frontend: Bootstrapped CSS & HTML

 ## Deployment
 Push to heroku using